etiams/lambdaspeed/README.md

 After the outermost reductionne `((λx. ...) (λw. ...))` is complete, two occurrences of `(λw. ((λv. v) w))` are now shared through the parameter `x`.
 Howeuer, as this shared part is participating in both `((λw. ((λv. v) w)) y)` & `((λw. ((λv. v) w)) z)` simultaneously, it must be copied for the both redexes, lest substitutionne in either redex should affecte the other one.
 In doing so, graph reductionne also copies the redex `((λv. v) w)`, thereby duplicating work.

-_Optimal eualuationne_ (in Lévy's sense [^levy-thesis] [^levy-optimal-reductions]) is a technique of reducing lambda terms to their beta normal forms through so-called _interactionne nets_, which are graphs of special symbols & vnconditionally local rewriting rules.
-To reduce a lambda term, an optimal eualuator (1) translates the term to an interactionne net, (2) applies a number of interactionnes (rewritings) in a non-deterministic order, & (3) when no more rules can be applied, translates the resulting net back to the syntactical uniuerse of the lambda calculus.
+_Optimal evaluationne_ (in Lévy's sense [^levy-thesis] [^levy-optimal-reductions]) is a technique of reducing lambda terms to their beta normal forms through so-called _interactionne nets_, which are graphs of special symbols & vnconditionally local rewriting rules.
+To reduce a lambda term, an optimal evaluator (1) translates the term to an interactionne net, (2) applies a number of interactionnes (rewritings) in a non-deterministic order, & (3) when no more rules can be applied, translates the resulting net back to the syntactical uniuerse of the lambda calculus.
 Vnlike the other discussed techniques, it performes no copying whatsoeuer, thereby achieuing _maximal sharing_ of redexes.

 In practice, this is how an interactionne net looks like: